Collage of photos that includes students in different classrooms

 Checking a Student Out of School

 If a student must be checked out of school for a Medical/Dental Appointment or other planned event, etc..,The parent/guardian must sign out the student in the Attendance Office and show valid photo identification before leaving campus with the student.
+Student driver’s can sign themselves out in the office after the parent has emailed clark.attendance@nisd.net at least one hour in advance.
+Please send the email from a parent email that is registered in eschool, include your student’s full name and what time you need the student to sign out.

 If a student becomes ill at school, he/she needs to report to the school nurse.
 The nurse will determine if he/she needs to be excused due to illness.
 The parent/guardian will be contacted, asked to come, and sign out the student in the Attendance Office.
 If the student is sent home by the nurse, this is considered an excused absence (DOES NOT count towards the students attendance under the compulsory attendance laws) for the remainder of that day.
-Subsequent absences will need a parent note in order to be excused.
+Subsequent absences will need a parent or doctor note in order to be excused.
 Should the nurse choose not to send a student home due to illness and the parent chooses to sign out their student, this is an unexcused absence until a parent note is received.

 Tardy Policy